 Recently I received an email claiming to be from PayPal.
 It appears to be a receipt for an eBay purchase that I know nothing about.
 The subject line is “Receipt for Your Payment.”

-The email body included a description of the eBay item allegedly purchased using my PayPal account.
+The email body described the eBay item allegedly purchased using my PayPal account.
 Below that was a notice that said:

 I wonder how many people receiving a similar email would quickly click on the link to contest the charges to become victims of online phishing scams.